Schizoid (video game): Development history

 Schizoid is notable for being the first Xbox Live Arcade game built using XNA Game Studio Express; Aegis Wing had been created using pre-XNA tools.

 Development of the game started in September 2006.
 The first prototype of core gameplay was completed in just four days.

 Richard Garfield, famous for creating Magic: The Gathering, helped in the design of the game.
+The game was developed by a team of 7 people.